nizoom/FeedSee/README.md

 ## What is it?

-FeedSee is a web scraping app that provides a peak into the public social network of your favorite public figures, artists, and even friends.
+FeedSee is a new version of a web scraping app that provides a peak into the public social network of your favorite public figures, artists, and even friends.
 Enter a twitter handle and see all the most recent posts from their followers.
-The result is a more wholistic picture of that individual's interests and shared communities.
-The project utilizes the Twitter API fetch tweet data and users can subscribe to a specific account's feed that they are interested in.
+The result is a more wholistic picture of that individual's interests, influences, and shared communities.
+The project utilizes the Twitter API fetch tweet data and users can subscribe to the feed a of specific account that they are interested in.

 _Technologies used for this app: ReactJS, Typescript, NodeJS, Express, Chakra UI, and Firebase_